Council Permits For Skip Bins On The Road | Need A Skip Now

 Prices and Conditions of Skip Bin Permits in Other Councils of Melbourne

-- City of Cardinia - another very affordable council, offers permits for up to 7 days at a cost of $68.25
+- City of Cardinia - another very affordable council, offers permits for up to 7 days at a cost of $76.20 for Residential and $154.30 for Building sites, valid for up to 3 months

-- City of Maribyrnong offers skip permits of up to 3 days at $69 and at $41.50 thereafter.
-In commerical shopping areas a flat fee of $74.50 per day applies.
+- City of Maribyrnong - offers skip permits of up to 3 days at $77.95 and at $35.65 per day thereafter.
+In commerical shopping areas a flat fee of $84.80 per day applies.

-- City of Moreland - offers a placement of up to 7 days at $85
+- Merri-Bek City Council - offers a placement of up to 7 days at $90

 If you require a skip bin permit for one of the councils, not covered above, please give our friendly team a call on 1300 605 624 and we'll provide current pricing for you.
-Please note: all of the above prices will be changing again each financial year so depending on when you are reading this article we recommend to always contact us first to clarify that the above skip bin permit prices are still valid.
+Please note: all councils update their prices each financial year, so the above prices will only be valid until 30 June 2024.